apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 * Have a specific container registry and credentials registered with `push` rights on it
 * Have a specific author repository that you can test against
-* If you don't want to flood your main repository, you should use a "bot account", referred as `BOT_*`
+* If you don't want to flood your test author repository with temporary branches, you should use also another author, referred as "bot account", and that you can setup in environment variables `BOT_*`
+* Have a specific Maven repository to deploy jar artifacts

+#### Create specific Maven repository for release testing

-* For deploying runtimes artifacts, and to avoid any conflict by creating a staging repository inadvertly, you will need to provide a nexus repository to deploy the artifacts (see [nexus-operator](https://github.com/m88i/nexus-operator)).
+For deploying runtimes artifacts, and to avoid any conflict by creating a staging repository inadvertly, you will need to provide a nexus repository to deploy the artifacts.

+If don't have one already, you can create one with the [nexus-operator](https://github.com/m88i/nexus-operator).

+**IMPORTANT:** We don't support yet specific user's repository.
+Anonymous user needs to have push rights to it.

 #### Change pipeline envs for release testing